mahoneyr/AnythingLLM_File-Manager/README.md

 - 🛠️ Additional API endpoints for granular control
 - 🖼️ Endpoint for on-demand image description
 - 📝 API documentation improvements
-- 🎛️ UI to change settings
 - 👤 Face Recognition Feature for Image Description
 - 🎯 Check if filetype is supported by AnythingLLM
 - 🚀 Much More exciting features!

-- Version 1.0 will release with AnythingLLM Desktop Support, an UI for settings and granular API endpoints.
+- Version 1.0 will release with AnythingLLM Desktop Support and granular API endpoints.
 No releasdate or window yet clear!

 ## Security Information 🔒